splendor-pro/data/projects/README.md

 [11] PunBB: https://en.wikipedia.org/wiki/PunBB <br>

 ## 2. Awesome-CMS for rebuttal
-In order to better illustrate the generality of DAL usage, in the rebuttal we decided to include a new dataset, to analyze the database query models of 45 PHP projects in awesome-cms. we found that 28 of them can find the database operation triples from the code base.
+In order to better illustrate the generality of DAL usage, in the rebuttal we decided to include a new dataset, to analyze the database query models of 45 PHP projects in awesome-cms. we found that 28 of them can find the database operation triples from the code base.[awesome-cms](https://github.com/postlight/awesome-cms)

 1. [**Anchor CMS**](https://github.com/anchorcms/anchor-cms)

    * Read Model